lisagjh/i-love-web/README.md

 ## Backlog

 A couple of things I need to fix on the shortterm:
+- [ ] Styling: find and create one type of style and apply it to this project.
 - [ ] Header: on the live version the header is a little messed up and I'm not sure why.
 - [ ] Grid on mobile: on some pages the grid gap on mobile is non existent.